 Retroactive Interference

 It refers to difficulty in recalling what one has learned earlier because of learning new material.
 Later learning interferes with the recall of past learning.
-For example- if one cannot recall English equivalents of French words that one is currently memorizing then it might be because of retroactive interference.
-Forgetting can also occur because at the time of recall either the retrieval cues are absent or they are not appropriate as per the need.
-Retrieval Cues are aids that help us in recovering information stored in the memory.
+For example, if one cannot recall English equivalents of French words that one is currently memorising then it might be because of retroactive interference.
+Forgetting can also occur because, at the time of recall, either the retrieval cues are absent or they are not appropriate to the need.
+Retrieval Cues are aids that help us in recovering information stored in memory.

 Enhancing Memory